tronprotocol/documentation/English_Documentation/TRON_Protocol/TRON_Protobuf_Protocol_document.md

         }
       };

-   `AccountList`: the list of acounts in the blockchain explorer.
+   `AccountList`: the list of accounts in the blockchain explorer.
    message `AccountList` contains one parameter:
    `account`: